Galgo Español: Use

-Because of a tendency for quietude and docility, Galgos have been adopted as pets by many.
-In Spain they have a reputation as gentle dogs, with sweet temperaments and solid health.
-They tend to get along well with people and other dogs, and can be well-behaved around cats if properly socialized.
-They require daily exercise and stimulation in exchange for their calm demeanor, since they get bored easily.
-Outside of warm climates, such as their native Spain, they require a warm coat in winter weather.
-Like all greyhound-type breeds, they have little body fat and short coats, so extra warmth is necessary for colder climates.

-Galgos excel at performance activities like lure coursing and racing.
-They are eligible to compete in lure coursing events sanctioned by the American Sighthound Field Association, entered in the Limited class.
-They have enjoyed success in the European show ring, although they are not as well known beyond the European show world due to their rarity outside the continent.

-Animal cruelty concerns
+Mistreatment

 There are many reports of Galgos being treated cruelly by their hunters and breeders in Spain.
 An estimated 50,000 to 100,000 Galgos and Podencos are killed, often brutally, each year by their hunters, also known as galgueros.
 Methods of killing reportedly include burning, hanging, stoning, and poisoning, which according to Finnish politician Laura Huhtasaari is "based on the belief that the more painfully a dog dies, the better luck a hunter will have next year".
 Some Galgos are strapped to moving cars as part of their training, which can lead to them being dragged by the car and mangled.
 Poorly performing dogs are often beaten, mutilated, starved to death, thrown down wells or hung from trees by their owners.
 Abusing dogs that hunt poorly was a widespread practice, as there were no penalties for hunters.
 A new law, as of January 5, 2022, amends the Civil Code to provide that animals may no longer be considered 'things' but 'sentient beings' and family members, and that animal owners are now required to provide proper care to ensure their animals’ well-being in accordance with the characteristics of each species.

 For the reasons described above, associations in defense of the Galgo have appeared with the aim to save these dogs from a terrible fate, provide much needed rehabilitation and find them adoptive homes, usually in the cities.
 Some associations will adopt them to other locations in Europe, including France, the U.K., Germany, Belgium and the Netherlands.